jonnor/embeddedml/emlearn/colordetector/README.md

 First Object detector demo

+- Make the dataset configurable.
+Unhardcode colors
+- Clean up notebooks.
+Move longer functions to .py files
 - Get some new objects to test with
 - Train RandomForest model on RGB
 - Make a demo video
+- Finish the documentation below

-Cleaner model
+Better model

-- Try fitting GMM to PCA data.
-Per-class, overall.
-Check decision boundaries
-- Implement PCA in emlearn
+- Implement color space transformations and 2d reduction
 - Implement centroid classifier in emlearn?
 With distance support

+Handling unseen data

 - Make examples of handling unseen data
-- Write user guide on handling unseed data
+- Write user guide on handling unseen data

-## Learning
+- Make a demo that shows unseen objects

+Improve docs

+- Move into an emlearn-demos repository
+- Setup a Sphinx build
+- Publish to read-the-docs

 ## Later